Round Hill Loop

 Directions to trailhead

-Walk back along the paved road to a junction with a grassy road on the left.
-Turn left on the grassy road and, almost immediately, you’ll reach a gate.
+Walk back along the paved road to a junction with a gravel road on the left.
+Turn left onto the grassy road at a gate.
 A triple-white blaze on the gate marks the start of the white-blazed School Mountain Road, and a triple-blue blaze marks the start of the blue-blazed Fahnestock Trail.
-Continue ahead on the road, which soon crosses two streams -- the first, on a wooden bridge, and the second, on a steel-plate bridge..
+Continue ahead on the road, which soon crosses two streams on wooden bridges built by civil engineering cadets of the West Point Military Academy.

 In about half a mile, you’ll notice two stone pillars on the left.
 The road formerly crossed the stream here on a steel-plate bridge, but the bridge was washed out by Hurricane Irene in August 2011.
 Turn right, descend stone steps, and cross the stream on two steel I-beams.

 Just beyond, the blue-blazed Fahnestock Trail turns sharply right, leaving School Mountain Road.
 Continue along the blue-blazed trail, which parallels the stream, following an old woods road which has narrowed in places to a footpath.
 In 0.2 mile, the woods road leaves the stream, and about half a mile from School Mountain Road, the Fahnestock Trail turns left, leaving the woods road, and begins a rather steep climb of Round Hill on switchbacks.